-You have the option to dispute the charges by appearing in court on the day listed on your summons.
-On this day only is when the law enforcement officer who ticketed you will also be present.
-That’s because every officer who writes traffic tickets has one day per month where he’ll also appear before the judge.
+In Virginia, you have the option to dispute the charges by appearing in court on the day listed on your summons.
+The law enforcement officer who ticketed you will also be present as every officer who writes traffic tickets has a certain day per month to appear before the judge.

-Pleading guilty is the other alternative.
-This entails paying the traffic ticket.
-The conviction means additional points on your driving record and possible an increase in your auto insurance rate.
-For full details on the steps you need to take, visit our page on VA traffic ticket payment.
+Pleading guilty is another alternative, which entails paying the traffic ticket.
+The conviction means additional points on your Virginia driving record and possibly an increase in your auto insurance rate.
+For full details on the steps you need to take, visit our VA traffic ticket payment page.

 Avoid Further Penalties

-Your Virginia summons should include court contact info and the exact time and date you need to appear.
+Your Virginia court summons should include court's contact info and the exact time and date you need to appear.
 If not, consult the Virginia Courts Case Information site.
 Take note of this date and location as you might want to subpoena witnesses.

-When going before a judge you might feel more comfortable with a legal professional on your side.
-Talk to a traffic ticket attorney about your case and see if hiring one a sensible route for you and your budget.
-When finding a traffic ticket lawyer that suits you, be sure this person knows the ins and outs of VA traffic court and has a great handle on Virginia traffic laws.
+When going before a judge, you might feel more comfortable with a legal professional on your side.
+Talk to a traffic ticket attorney about your case and see if hiring one is a sensible route for you and your budget.
+When finding a traffic ticket lawyer that suits you, be sure this person knows the ins and outs of VA traffic court and Virginia traffic laws.

-Remember that when you go before the judge to plead not guilty and state your case, the law enforcement officer who cited you will be doing the same.
-That’s why you were given a specific date and time to appear.
-Be well prepared, and possibly even practice your testimony before showing up to court.
-If you’ve requested the court to subpoena specific witnesses, also have your lineup of questions well rehearsed and jotted down.
+When you go before the judge to plead not guilty and state your case, the law enforcement officer who cited you will be doing the same.
+That's why you were given a specific date and time to appear.
+Be prepared, and possibly even practice your testimony before showing up to traffic court.
+If you've requested the court to subpoena specific witnesses, it's a good idea to write down and rehearse your lineup of questions.

-Iron out the facts of your case and any uncertainty about the whole process to dispute your traffic ticket.
+You'll need to organize the facts of your case to prepare to dispute your VA traffic ticket.
 Understand that traffic court can seem intimidating or complicated, but it is still your right to go before a judge to state your case.

-Be sure the state record of your points is accurate by checking your driving record.
-Do this periodically to ensure that the demerit points you see on file are valid―especially if you got a traffic ticket or completed a driver improvement clinic.
+Be sure the state record of your points is accurate by checking your VA driving record.
+Do this periodically to ensure that the demerit points you see on file are valid―especially if you got a traffic ticket (moving violation) or completed a driver improvement clinic.